-$20 million | USAID | 2010–2017
+$20 million | United States Agency for International Development | 2010–2017

 One hallmark of Ushindi is our local implementing partners, who have an extensive history of providing services to victims of SGBV in DRC.
 In the past five years, Heal Africa has received visitors including U.N.
 General Secretary Ban Ki-moon, World Bank President Dr. Jim Yong Kim and then-U.S. Secretary of State Hillary Clinton.
 Panzi Foundation’s CEO Dr. Denis Mukwege has been three times nominated for a Nobel Peace Prize for his work to support survivors of SGBV and was listed as one of TIME magazine’s 100 most influential people in May 2016.
 The Program for Promotion of Primary Health Care, or PPSSP, is a small faith-based organization with a commanding presence in North Kivu province, highly effective at community level interventions.
 Additional partners rounding out the interventions included CARE, Children’s Voice, SAVE and the American Bar Association’s Rule of Law Initiative.

 Medical: More than 17,500 survivors have received urgent and free medical care comprising of Post Exposure Preventive kits, sexually transmitted infections treatment, trauma, and fistula care.

 Psychological: More than 30,000 survivors of SGBV have received counseling including Cognitive Processing Therapy, a form of specialized group therapy.

 Legal: More than 16,000 people have received legal counseling and more than 3,000 cases of SGBV have been brought to a Congolese court of law.

 Socio-economic: More than 45,000 people (80 percent women) have improved their socio-economic status through participation in village savings and loan associations and livelihood grants.